4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 **Associative Mapping**
 **Page Size**

+**Book questions**
+- What is the difference b/w simple and virtual memory paging
+- Explain thrashing
+- Why is the principal of locality crucial to the use of virtual memory
+- What elements are found in a PTE(Page Table Entry)?
+Briefly define each element
+- What is the purpose of the translation lookaside buffer
+- Briefly define the alternative page fetch policies
 # 6. Concurrency: Deadlock & Starvation
 # 5. Concurrency: Mutual Exclusion & Synchronization
 ## Key terms related to concurrency